pretlowjc/Intro-to-D2-Character-UI/README.md

 **Now Taking a Look into the Character's UI**

 Lets look in the top left of the character's ui.
 There you will see four things.
-You will see a first the your name.
-Whether it be your gamertag, steam name, or your Playstation ID, these will be all there where the highlighted item is below.
+You will see your name located here.
+Whether it be your Gamertag, Steam Name/ID, or your Playstation ID, these will be all there where the highlighted item is below.

 ![Character UI Name](https://user-images.githubusercontent.com/72057076/97233173-e21c7500-17b4-11eb-81f8-74e9dd6f88b2.png)